elcuervo/airplay/README.md

   puts device.name
 end

-# You can access an know device easily
+# You can access a know device easily
 device = Airplay["Apple TV"]

-# Or you can group known devices to have them do a given action toghether
+# Or you can group known devices to have them do a given action together
 Airplay.group["Backyard"] << Airplay["Apple TV"]
 Airplay.group["Backyard"] << Airplay["Room TV"]